sergioalmela/TwitchDownloader/README.md

 The terminal will ask you for the full URL of the content you want to download:
 - Step 1: Enter the full URL of the content you want to download, for example: ```https://www.twitch.tv/videos/365670422```
 - Step 2: Enter the path to download the video, it can be relative or absolute, and the file name.
+If no filename is passed, the default name will be the video ID.
-NOTE: It will always save it as .mp4.
+NOTE: It will always save the file as .mp4.
 For example: ```/home/sergio/downloads/awesomeVideo.mp4```
 - Step 3: Enter the quality you want to download from the selector (use the arrows).
 For example: ```1080p60```
 - It will start downloading the video, and you will see the progress in the terminal.